Liam-Zhou/Chuwa0910/ShortQuestions/hw42-SpringData.md

 ## 19. What is SessionFactory and Session?

 - `SessionFactory`: a crucial component in Hibernate and serves as a factory for creating Session objects.
-It is typically created only once during the application's startup process and is responsible for bootstrapping Hibernate, configuring various settings, and establishing a connection to the database.
+It is typically created only once during the application's startup process.
+  Responsibilities:
+  - bootstrapping Hibernate
+  - configuring various settings
+  - establishing a connection to the database
 - `Session`: a short-lived object representing a single unit of work or a database transaction.
 It is created by `SessionFactory`.

 ## 20. What is Transaction? how to manage your transaction?